Slash Your AI Costs With a Token Audit

 | Computer use | 466-499 tokens + 735 per tool |

-OpenAI’s function calling has similar overhead โ tool schemas are serialized into the system prompt.
+OpenAI’s function calling has similar overhead — tool schemas are serialized into the system prompt.

 OpenAI Reasoning Tokens: The Invisible Output Tax

-A request that returns a 500-token visible response might actually consume 2,000+ total output tokens.
+A request that returns 500 visible tokens might consume 2,000+ total output tokens.
 At o1 rates ($60/MTok output), that’s the difference between $0.03 and $0.12 per request.

-Image Tokens: More Than You’d Think
+Image Tokens: Add Up Faster Than You Think

-| Provider | 1024ร1024 Image | Cost at Mid-Tier Pricing |
+| Provider | 1024x1024 Image | Cost at Mid-Tier |

 |---|---|---|